Shane McMahon: Feud with D-Generation X and Bobby Lashley (2006–2007)

 McMahon returned in 2006 as a heel by again siding with his father to help in the feud with Shawn Michaels.
-At the 2006 Royal Rumble, Shane (despite not competing in the match) eliminated Michaels from the Royal Rumble match by throwing him over the top rope.
-After weeks of attacks from behind by Shane, one of which saw him force an unconscious Michaels to kiss Vince's rear end, Shane and Michaels faced each other in a Street Fight on the March 18, 2006 Saturday Night's Main Event XXXII.
+At the Royal Rumble on January 29, Shane (despite not competing in the match) eliminated Michaels from the Royal Rumble match by throwing him over the top rope.
+After weeks of attacks from behind by Shane, one of which saw him force an unconscious Michaels to kiss Vince's rear end, Shane and Michaels faced each other in a Street Fight on the March 18 episode of Saturday Night's Main Event XXXII.
 In a fashion similar to the real-life Montreal Screwjob, Shane put Michaels in the Sharpshooter as Vince called for the bell and gave Shane the victory.
-The McMahons' feud with Michaels took a religious turn after WrestleMania 22, where Michaels defeated Vince McMahon.
-Vince claimed that Michaels's victory was a result of "divine intervention" and booked himself and his son in a match at Backlash against Michaels and his tag team partner "God".
+The McMahons' feud with Michaels took a religious turn at WrestleMania 22 on April 2, where Michaels defeated Vince McMahon.
+Vince claimed that Michaels's victory was a result of "divine intervention" and booked himself and his son in a match at Backlash on April 30 against Michaels and his tag team partner "God".
 Around this time, Vince began to act strangely and at one point considered himself a god.
 Shane, who at this time was referred to by Vince as "the product of his semen", teamed with Vince to defeat Michaels and "God" at Backlash, due to help from the Spirit Squad.

 This feud later enveloped Triple H, who the McMahons had enlisted to take out Michaels.
 Triple H was getting frustrated with this, as it was distracting from his quest to regain the WWE Championship.
 Triple H wound up bashing Shane with his signature weapon, the sledgehammer, in what was considered to be an accident that put Shane out of the ring for a while.
 Vince (and later Shane, who had recovered) sought to humble Triple H and get some retribution.
-Triple H then began a feud with the McMahons shortly after, leading to his siding with Shawn Michaels and the reformation of D-Generation X (DX).
-At SummerSlam, the McMahons were defeated by DX.
-About a month later at Unforgiven, The McMahons and then ECW World Champion Big Show faced DX in a Hell in a Cell match.
+Triple H began a feud with the McMahons shortly after, leading to his siding with Shawn Michaels and the reformation of D-Generation X (DX).
+At SummerSlam on August 20, the McMahons were defeated by DX.
+About a month later at Unforgiven on September 17, The McMahons and then ECW World Champion Big Show faced DX in a Hell in a Cell match.
 Shane was injured after Michaels' elbow dropped a chair which was around Shane's neck.
-D-X emerged victorious at Unforgiven, and Shane disappeared from television.
+DX emerged victorious at Unforgiven, and Shane disappeared from television.